ccrownhill/serpens_os/README.md

 1. Got VGA screen driver to work for displaying basic text.
 1. Got keyboard polling driver to work.
 1. Setup idt and successfully tested it with a test interrupt.

+## Compilation

+To be able to compile this OS and run it using the Makefile included here you need to create an `i686-elf` cross compiler.

+See [this](https://wiki.osdev.org/GCC_Cross-Compiler) article from the osdev.org Wiki.

+In addition to the steps from this article you also need to compile NASM for `i686-elf`.